idozarchi/GenericIOTInfrastrucrue/README.md

 * The IoT infrastructure is designed to allow the addition of new commands on demand without requiring server downtime.

+## Technical Requirements

+1. **Thread Pool Management**: Implement a thread pool in the gateway server for efficient request handling.
+2. **Plug & Play Components**: Design the gateway server with plug & play capabilities for easy integration of new components.
+3. **Protocol Handling**: Develop a connection service to manage different networking protocols (HTTP, TCP, UDP).
+4. **Component Independence**: Ensure each project component operates independently.
+5. **Web Interface**: Develop a web interface to interact with the server and execute primary commands.

 ## Main Components

 1. **Website**